sayeedkhalshi/content-creation/concept-book/perspectives.md

 Learning perspective:- Perspective is the point of view.
 You look at something from certain point where there is infinite points.
 In learning, when you learn something, that learning, has a Characteristic or Learning Shape.
 You shape a learning by the perspective you use to learn it.
 You can learn a thing, but if you haven’t learned enough, means your brain isn’t trained to learn from the intended perspective.
 Learning intention is our brain’s intention to shape a learning from a perspective.
 Since our brain is week handling conscious thread, many of us hasn’t evolved much in this thus many can’t use their learning to shape from a intended perspective.
 Thus some people may appear dumb, but actually not.
 Deep down it’s the same pattern matching brain that needs to be train.
 You may something that’s from a perspective that has not much connection to real world May learn something in past from a perspective.
 Reshape that’s in future from a different intended perspective by revisiting as detailed as possible

+## The devil of perspectivelessness

+In chaos if there is no perspective, that can't be learned, can't be traced to where it comes from and leads to, that's true chaos.
+Generalized textbook answers all are unnatural to make us not learn. answering with a Asskissing perspective is when devil personally misled you to do direct hard.

+The patterns you look doesn't lead anywhere is true chaos.
+Its a narrative without a story, without a father, without a mother.

+True chaos is actual definition of deception in human context.
+That a pattern is there to digest yet didn't lead anywhere.